 Violence in the Workplace

-Most people think of violence as a physical assault, however workplace violence includes threats, verbal abuse and intimidation.
-All staff play a vital role in violence prevention by following safe work procedures, reporting incidents and assisting with risk assessments or investigations.
+Violence isn't just a physical assault.
+It also includes threats, verbal abuse, intimidation and the spillover of domestic violence into the workplace.
+All staff play a vital role in preventing violence by following safe work procedures, reporting incidents, and helping with risk assessments or investigations.

 - Reporting violent incidents

-There may be times that you, your staff or your workplace are faced with a possible targeted threat of violence, either internal or external.
-This threat may come to your attention through
+There may be times that you or your workplace face a possible targeted threat of violence, either internal or external.
+This threat may come to your attention through:

-- A call from an employee, client or other party identifying an incident
+- A call from a co-worker, client or other party

 - A discipline/termination process

-The BC Public Service Agency and the Government Security Office, Risk Management Branch, has developed a comprehensive program to manage internal or external threats of violence targeting employees and public service workplaces.
-Together, we offer a confidential threat assessment service to determine the level and nature of threat posed by an individual or group, and provided strategies to help manage the risk.
+The BC Public Service Agency and the Government Security Office, Risk Management Branch has a comprehensive program to manage internal or external threats of violence targeting employees and public service workplaces.
+Together, we offer a confidential assessment to determine the level and nature of a threat posed by an individual or group, and provide strategies to help manage the risk.